MeeFoundation/mee-js-sdk/README.md

 When the user clicks "Connect with Mee", OIDC Request data is passed to the Mee Identity Agent and a user interface is generated, requesting the data claims you asked for.

-When the user approves the requested data to be shared, the Mee Identity Agent generates an [OIDC Response](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssuedResponse), encoding and signing the data, and passes it back to your web app.
+When the user approves the requested data to be shared, the Mee Identity Agent generates an [OIDC Response](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssuedResponse), encrypting and signing the data, and passes it back to your web app.

-After that, the Mee JS SDK will decode the data for you, validate it and pass it to a callback function you provided.
+After that, the Mee JS SDK will decrypt the data for you, validate it and pass it to a callback function you provided.

 ![Diagram](https://docs-dev.mee.foundation/images/mee-siop-same-device-flow.svg)